pfichtner/SSH-AttackPod/README.md

 This repository is prepared for normal operation and for test and development.
 In normal operation the latstes docker container is pulled and put in operation.
 For test and developement the SSH-AttackPod can be build from source and executed.

-This repository comes with two *docker-compode files* for these specific purposes:
- - `docker-compose.yml` is the file that is used for normal deployment for **production**.
- - `dev-docker-compose.yml` is the file for **test and de development**.

 For normal deployment start at **Preparataions and installation of SSH-AttackPod** until **Normal use of SSH-AttackPod**, or execute steps **1 to 7**.

 For test and development, start at **Preparataions and installation of SSH-AttackPod** *do not follow the steps in Normal use of SSH-AttackPod* and continue with **Building SSH-AttackPod from source for test and development**, or execute steps **1 to 6** and step **8**.